llamicron/rubric/book/src/setup.md

 rubric = "0.14" # or latest version
 ```

+> Note: Also in `Cargo.toml` is a version number.
+If you distribute your grader and it has bugs, you can fix them, update the version, and redistribute.
+It's a good idea to update it from time to time.

 Now is a good time to create a `rubrics/` directory alongside your `src/` directory.
 You'll use that later.

 In your `main.rs`, delcare the rubric crate and import the items you need.